 Yellowstone National Park is gorgeous any time of the year, and while most people prefer to visit during the summer when temperatures are warmer, there’s something absolutely magical about seeing its iconic landscape draped in snow.

-Frozen lakes, snow-dusted mountains, and steaming geysers are all part of what makes visiting Yellowstone during the colder months an absolute treat.
+Frozen lakes, snow-dusted mountains, and steaming geysers make visiting Yellowstone during the colder months an absolute treat.

 What’s more, the park rarely sees crowds during the winter, which means you’ll get some of its most visited landmarks all to yourself.
 Winter is also a wonderful time to view wildlife in Yellowstone, with elk, wolves, bison, and other animals being incredibly easy to spot against the white landscape.